ksync/ksync/docs/architecture.md

 ### Get

 The current status of folders is managed by watch.
-To fetch this, get connects to the small gRPC server started via. watch and gets the currently running SpecList.
+To fetch this, get connects to the small gRPC server started via watch and gets the currently running SpecList.
 This contains everything required to show what is happening.

 ### Watch